kenyaking/bamazon/README.md

 My role was writing the code for the app.
 Links to screen shots showing the app is working are below.

-Shows inventory updated
+Shows inventory updated, updated quantity left and cost for purchase: https://github.com/kenyaking/bamazon/blob/master/images/InventoryUpdated.png
-https://github.com/kenyaking/bamazon/blob/master/images/InventoryUpdated.png

-Shows not enough inventory to fulfill order https://github.com/kenyaking/bamazon/blob/master/images/NotEnoughInventory.png
+Shows not enough inventory to fulfill order: https://github.com/kenyaking/bamazon/blob/master/images/NotEnoughInventory.png